axichat/selfhost/README.md

 That removes the locally installed stack and then prints the manual DNS / PTR cleanup steps you still need to do off-server.
 It removes the installed app stack, not the whole server history.
 By default it asks whether to purge ejabberd ACME certificate state.
-Choose no if you want demo reruns to reuse the existing ACME state and avoid new TLS issuance.
+Choose no if you plan to reinstall on the same server and want to reuse the existing ACME state to avoid new TLS issuance.
 Choose yes, or pass `--purge-certs`, if you want full certificate cleanup.

 For the full flag list, run: